awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-troubleshooting.md

 ## CloudWatch Logs<a name="launch-wizard-logs"></a>

 Launch Wizard streams provisioning logs from all of the AWS log sources, such as AWS CloudFormation, SSM, and CloudWatch Logs\.
 CloudWatch Logs for a given application name can be viewed on the CloudWatch console for the log group name `LaunchWizard-APPLICATION_NAME` and log stream `ApplicationLaunchLog`\.

-## SSM Automation execution<a name="launch-wizard-ssm-automation"></a>

-Launch Wizard uses SSM Automation to provision SQL Server Always On applications\.
-SSM Automation execution can be found in your account using the `ssm describe-automation-executions` API, and adding document name prefix filters\.
-Launch Wizard launches various automation documents in your account for validation and application provisioning\.
-The following are the relevant filters for the `ssm describe-automation-executions` API\.
-+ **Validation: Validate VPC connectivity**

-  `LaunchWizard-Validate-VPC-Connectivity-APPLICATION_NAME-subnet_id`, where `subnet_id` is the subnet on which to perform the validation\.
-+ **Validation: Validate credentials**

-  `LaunchWizard-Validate-Credentials-APPLICATION_NAME`
-+ **Application Provisioning: Provisioning resources and Post Configuration**

-  `LaunchWizard-SQLHAAlwaysOn-APPLICATION_NAME-Provision`

-You can view the status of these SSM Automation executions\.
-If any of them fail, you can view the cause of the failure\.

 ## AWS CloudFormation stack<a name="launch-wizard-cloudformation"></a>